 If the machine catches fire, it may lead to serious personal injury or death.
-If a fire occurs during operation, escape from the machine as follows;
+If a fire occurs during operation, escape from the machine as follows:

-- Turn the starter switch "OFF" and shut down engine. - If there is time, use the fire extinguisher to extinguish as much of the fire as possible. - Use the handrails and steps to escape from the machine.
+- Turn the starter switch to the "O" (OFF) position and shut down engine. - If there is time, use the fire extinguisher to put out as much of the fire as possible. - Use the handrails and steps to escape from the machine.